 Building Trust Through Data Privacy

 While some might think that data privacy reduces a company’s ability to create exceptional customer experiences, the opposite is true.
-When a company is completely transparent about what they are using a consumer’s data for and only collecting the data they need to improve experiences, most consumers will consent to have their data collected.
+When a company is completely transparent about what they are using a consumer’s data for and only collecting the first-party data they need to improve experiences, most consumers will consent to have their data collected.

+A customer data platform can centralize privacy controls across channels.
 To support data privacy, companies employ privacy compliance officers to ensure privacy is a priority for the company, include detailed data privacy pages on their websites, and provide mechanisms for consumers to easily give and remove their permission at any time.